Multitask Learning and Bandits via Robust Statistics: Problem Formulation

+The formulation above captures any $N$ linear instances; we now impose our assumption on sparse heterogeneity.
+As discussed in the introduction, we impose that each task's predictive parameter can be decomposed into a shared parameter $\beta^\dagger$ (that captures the similarity across all $N$ instances) and a task-specific parameter $\delta^j$ (that captures idiosyncratic behavior inherent to task $j$):

-where $\delta_k^j$ is sparse (i.e., $\|\delta_k^j\|_0 \le s$ for some $s\in\mathbb{N}$) for all $k \in [K], j \in [N]$.
-Intuitively, $\beta_k^\dagger$ is a shared vector that captures the similarity across all $N$ bandit instances, and $\delta_k^j$ is an instance-specific vector that captures the heterogeneity/idiosyncrasies inherent to learning problem $j$.
-This key assumption enables us to learn across instances for a given arm $k$.
-Note that the choice of the shared vector $\beta_k^\dagger$ here is not unique --- e.g., changes to $\cO(s)$ components of $\beta_k^\dagger$ preserves the sparsity of $\delta^j_k$ up to constant factors --- and therefore is not identifiable.
-As we describe in \S \ref{sec:robmulti_est}, it suffices for our purposes to estimate any vector $\widetilde\beta_k^\dagger$ that lies in an $\cO(s)$ ball in $\ell_0$ norm centered around an admissible choice of $\beta_k^\dagger$.
+where $\delta^j$ is sparse (i.e., $\|\delta^j\|_0 \le s$ for some $s\in\N$) for all $j\in[N]$.
+This key assumption enables us to learn across instances efficiently.
+Note that we do \textit{not} assume that the individual parameters $\{\beta^j\}_{j\in[N]}$ or the shared models $\beta^\dagger$ are themselves sparse, since the responses can often depend on the entire set of observed covariates (see, e.g., discussion in \citealp{bastani2020predicting}).

+\begin{remark} Note that the choice of the shared vector $\beta^\dagger$ here is not unique --- e.g., changes up to $\cO(s)$ components of $\beta^\dagger$ preserve the sparsity of $\delta^j$ up to constant factors --- and therefore is not identifiable.
+As we describe in \S\ref{sec:robmulti_est}, it suffices for our purposes to estimate any vector $\widetilde\beta^\dagger$ that lies in an $\cO(s)$ ball in $\ell_0$ norm centered around an admissible choice of $\beta^\dagger$. \end{remark}